Cirque du Soleil: 2015–2020: Rebranding and diversification under TPG Capital, Fosun, and CDPQ

-Under the ownership of TPG Capital, Fosun Capital Group, and La Caisse de dépôt et placement du Québec, Cirque du Soleil took steps to diversify and rebrand the company.
-On 6 July 2017, Cirque du Soleil announced that it had acquired the Blue Man Group as a new subsidiary of the company for a reported cost of US$65.5 million.
-On 21 November 2017, the company announced the Cirque du Soleil Entertainment Group as the name of the organization's new umbrella company.

-On 25 April 2018, the company announced that 45 Degrees, their special events subsidiary, had taken over the main company's creation and production department.
-On 5 July 2018, they announced their acquisition of the children's entertainment company VStar Entertainment Group and its subsidiary Cirque Dreams.
 Cirque du Soleil launched the children's show Big Top Academy through TVO in October 2018.
 In November 2018, it premiered the touring tent show Bazzar in India, the company's first production to tour in that region.
 In 2019, the company opened six shows: the touring tent show Alegría: In a New Light; the touring arena shows Axel and Messi10; the touring theatre show Twas the Night Before; and two resident shows—X: The Land of Fantasy in Hangzhou, China and R.U.N in Las Vegas.
-During this time Cirque du Soleil also acquired The Works Entertainment company for $40 million to further diversify its subsidiaries.

-In February 2020, Caisse de dépôt et placement du Québec announced that it had acquired Guy Laliberté's remaining 10% stake in Cirque du Soleil, bringing its total ownership in the company from 10% to 20%.
+Under the ownership of TPG Capital, Fosun Capital Group, and La Caisse de dépôt et placement du Québec, Cirque du Soleil restructured into a new parent company named Cirque du Soleil Entertainment Group and secured several multi-million dollar acquisitions: the Blue Man Group, VStar Entertainment Group, and The Works Entertainment Group.
+In February 2020, Caisse de dépôt et placement du Québec acquired Guy Laliberté's remaining 10% stake in Cirque du Soleil, bringing its total ownership in the company from 10% to 20%.